This blog discusses Continuous Intelligence, how it is different from Big Data and Business Intelligence, and its use-cases.

 How can CI help your business?

 According to Gartner, by 2022, more than half of major new business systems will incorporate continuous intelligence that uses real-time context data to improve decisions.
-CI can help your business in more than one way-
+Continuous intelligence can help your business in more than one way-

-Streamline your data to obtain continuous insights- CI is majorly driven by the real-time availability of data, which in itself is a challenge for most organizations.
+Streamline your data to obtain continuous insights- Continuous intelligence is majorly driven by the real-time availability of data, which in itself is a challenge for most organizations.
 Businesses that collect vast amounts of data often lack a system that can leverage the data to arrive at actionable insights.
-They can streamline the data to the right place to apply AI or derive continuous intelligence out of it.
+They can streamline the data to the right place to use continuous model in artificial intelligence or derive continuous intelligence out of it.

 Increase your IT team’s efficiency- CI eliminates human intervention in many tasks from an IT standpoint.
 It can spare the IT team from a flood of notifications that they receive every day from monitoring tools.
 While many notifications are ignored, others can take over months to get resolved.
 With a massive volume of information being fed to such systems, a ML-driven automation system can start picking up patterns, bring down alert fatigue, speed up resolution times and further the overall quality of the workflow.
 As it begins to analyze more and more data, it can even start predicting issues before they occur and ensure timely resolution.
 Identifying the underutilized monitoring tools can ease the restriction to the flow of data and better utilize continuous intelligence for improved outcomes.